ncatlab/nlab-content/pages/17631.md

 ## Some structural bijections

 In this section we describe some "canonical" isomorphisms between various structures named above.
+Most of these can be seen as isomorphisms between various [[species]] of structures, which collectively might be called "the Catalan species".

 ### Rooted planar binary trees and magma words